 SOAP toolkits in Java

 Over the years since SOAP first entered the awareness of Java programmers, roughly since 1998, a number of toolkits for SOAP servers and clients have been created.
-Although considerable stability in
+Although considerable stability in the SOAP specification has been achieved, the continuous parallel developments in general XML tools and the competing visions of various vendors have prevented any one toolkit becoming the universal choice of Java programmers.

 Java has the Java Community Process procedure sponsored by Sun which attempts to define standard APIs (called Java Specification Requests, JSRs) by agreement between industry representatives.
 JSRs related to SOAP include JSR-67, which has produced two related specifications.
 The most basic functions are covered by a specification called SOAP with Attachments API for Java (SAAJ) version 1.3, most recently updated in April 2006.